 When you hear an alarm or are notified of a fire or explosion:

-If smoke enters room prior to the arrival of assistance, stay as close to the floor as possible.
+- If smoke enters room prior to the arrival of assistance, stay as close to the floor as possible.
 If smoke becomes very heavy, break top window first to expel smoke, then break bottom window to admit fresh air.
-DOORS MUST REMAIN CLOSED UNTIL HELP ARRIVES.
+Doors must remain closed until health arrives.